 Why Strategic Intelligence & Analysis ?

 The Master of Arts in Strategic Intelligence and Analysis is designed for students who seek careers in the intelligence field, as well as professionals whose agencies or clientele are charged with the acquisition and interpretation of intelligence.
-The degree features courses in fundamental intelligence disciplines, such as analysis and epistemology, intelligence collection, and others.
-Every analyst in the Intelligence Community is expected to be proficient in 6 core competencies.
-The competencies enumerated by the Director of National Intelligence (DNI) are as follows:
+Strategic intelligence leaders are committed to reducing uncertainty and providing warnings about potential security and safety threats both nationally and internationally using information from a variety of sources.